-Toledo native serving with Navy Medicine in Cuba selected for commissioning program
+Toledo Native Serving with Navy Medicine in Cuba Selected for Commissioning Program

 |0

-This work, Toledo native serving with Navy Medicine in Cuba selected for commissioning program, by Emily McCamy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Toledo Native Serving with Navy Medicine in Cuba Selected for Commissioning Program, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Toledo Native Serving with Navy Medicine in Cuba Selected for Commissioning Program